Watch: Arkansas Firefighters Spring Into Action To Save Choking Infant

 You can see the woman run down the street to the fire department holding her choking baby in the video.

 Firefighters quickly sprung into action.
-One firefighter took the baby from the woman and started CPR.
+One firefighter took the baby from the woman and started performing an emergency procedure on the child in an attempt to clear his airway.

 As more firefighters arrived with equipment, the infant began breathing again.
 The group then took the baby inside to check its vitals.